 We are subject to laws across several jurisdictions regarding privacy and protection of data, in particular, in Israel, the European Union, the United States and other jurisdictions.
-Data protection, privacy, cybersecurity, consumer protection, content regulation, and other laws and regulations can be very stringent and vary from jurisdiction to jurisdiction.
+Data protection, privacy, cybersecurity, consumer protection, content regulation, and other laws and regulations can be very stringent and vary from jurisdiction.
 These laws govern how companies collect, process, and share data, grant rights to data subjects, and require that companies implement specific information security controls to protect certain types of information.

-For example, we are subject to Israel's Privacy Protection Act, 5741-1981 (the "Privacy Protection Act"), and the more recent Privacy Protection Regulations (Data Security) 2017, which imposes obligations on how personal data is processed, maintained, transferred, disclosed, accessed and secured.
-The regulations may require us to adjust our data protection and data security practices, information security measures, certain organizational procedures, applicable positions (such as an information security manager) and other technical and organizational security measures.
+For example, we are subject to the Israeli Privacy Protection Law 5741-1981 ("PPL"), and its regulations, including the Israeli Privacy Protection Regulations (Data Security) 2017 ("Data Security Regulations"), which came into effect in Israel in May 2018 and impose obligations with respect to the manner personal data is processed, maintained, transferred, disclosed, accessed and secured, as well as the guidelines of the Israeli Privacy Protection Authority ("Authority").
+In this respect, the Data Security Regulations may require us to adjust our data protection and data security practices, information security measures, certain organizational procedures, applicable positions (such as an information security manager) and other technical and organizational procedures, applicable positions (such as an information security measures, certain organizational procedures, applicable positions (such as an information security manager) and other technical and organizational security measures.
 In addition, to the extent that any administrative supervision procedure is initiated by the Israeli Privacy Protection Authority that reveals certain irregularities with respect to our compliance with the Privacy Protection Act, in addition to our exposure to administrative fines, civil claims (including class actions) and in certain cases criminal liability, we may also need to take certain remedial actions to rectify such irregularities, which may increase our costs.